georgeclarke23/CodeChallengeTL/README.md

 ## Getting Started Running The Project
-If you have docker and pyspark already installed in an environment \, just clone the project and run the following command:
+If you have docker and pyspark already installed in an environment, just clone the project and run the following command:

 ```bash
 make docker/compose